backstage/backstage/docs/features/kubernetes/configuration.md

 - ingresses
 - statefulsets
 - daemonsets

-- secrets
+You may use this config to override the default object types if you only want specific ones.

-You may use this config to override the default object types if you only want a subset of the default ones.
-However, it's currently not supported to fetch object types other than the ones specified in the default types.
+However, the only additional object type to fetch at the moment is `secrets`.

 Example: